 \section{Introduction}

-Visual Question Answering (VQA)~\cite{antol2015vqa} is a task that requires the model to provide a free-form or open-ended answer given an image and a question about it.
-A successful VQA system can be applied to real-life scenarios, such as a chatbot that assists visually impaired people.
-In these applications, it is desirable that VQA models are robust to diverse question types, ranging from recognition to reasoning, and are able to answer the questions correctly and faithfully based on the evidence in the image.
+Visual Question Answering (VQA)~\cite{antol2015vqa} is a task where given an image and a question about it, the model provides an open-ended answer.
+A successful VQA system can be applied to real-life scenarios such as a chatbot that assists visually impaired people.
+In these applications, the VQA models are expected to handle diverse question types from recognition to reasoning, and answer questions faithfully based on the evidence in the image.